-Located on the western side of the Island of Hispaniola, in the Caribbean Sea, Haiti is part of the Greater Antilles.
+Haiti is part of the Greater Antilles, located on the western side of the Island of Hispaniola, in the Caribbean Sea.
 The Greater Antilles is a mountain range whose tops stick up above the sea to form islands.
 The formation of these islands clustered together is known as an archipelago.

-The nation calls itself a republic, but in fact its government has taken a totalitarian form and as a result Haiti is the poorest nation in the Western hemisphere.
+The nation calls itself a republic, but in fact, its government has taken a totalitarian form.
+As a result, it is the poorest nation in the western hemisphere.
 Foreign aid makes up a large portion of the budget of its government, about 40%, with most of the aid coming from the United States.
-The Haitian government is rife with corruption and almost none of that aid actually goes towards helping the people.
+The Haitian government is rife with corruption, so almost none of that aid actually goes towards helping the people.
 Less than half the population has access to any kind of medical attention at all.
 Most of the people live in extreme poverty, in shanty towns.
 The illiteracy rate is around 50%.
 Those who do get college educations nearly all immigrate to the U.S. for better opportunities.
 Haitians mostly speak Haitian Creole or French.
 Spanish is spoken by some as well, but is not an official language.

 To learn more about Haiti, get a book from your library for background information, then:

 - Look at Haitian art.
 Try painting in that style, with bright colors and stylized simple figures

 - Listen to this video of Haitian music.

 - And finally, discuss compassion and what your family might do for the people of Haiti.

 - Look at a globe or map of the earth, can you find other archipelagos?

 - Find out what kinds of fish live in the sea around Haiti.
 Paint an aquarium picture of the sea creatures.

 - Pirates are fascinating.
 Check out The Great Pirate Activity Book for fun pirate related activities.
 Then draw your own pirate maps.
 Argggg!!